 Here are the three steps to accurate Project Cost Estimation and Budgeting

 - Plan Cost management

 - Determine budget

 How do we manage project costs?.
 The Project’s Cost Management Plan addresses the ‘How’ part of cost management.
 The best way to understand the planning of cost management is to analyze the contents of the cost management plan.

 1.1.1 Units of Measure

-For most of the I.T projects, cost is synonymous with effort.
-So is the case with most of the knowledge work intensive projects.
+For most I.T projects, the cost is synonymous with effort.
+So is the case with most knowledge work-intensive projects.
 The biggest cost driver in such projects is the time of the knowledge worker.
-Generally, Engineering and design intensive projects falls into this category.
-Projects where the highest cost drivers are material and equipment, accounting happens in currency.
+Generally, Engineering and design-intensive projects fall into this category.
+In EPC projects where the highest cost drivers are material and equipment, accounting happens in currency.

 1.1.2 Level of Precision